journeyman-cc/smeagol/resources/public/content/Introduction.md

 To start a web server for the application, run:

     lein ring server

-or more probably

-	  nohup lein ring server > smeagol.log &

 Alternatively, if you want to deploy to a servlet container (which I would strongly recommend), the simplest thing is to run: